tmhglnd/mercury-log-player/README.md

 **Welcome to Mercury! ✌️ ☮️ Make Music, Not War!** ☮️ ✌️

 This is a package for the *Mercury Live Coding Environment*.
 With this package you can play back log files that were saved during a live coding performance with the Mercury4Max version.
-To save these log files make sure you enable `Auto Log Code` in the Mercury Window.
+To save these log files make sure you enable `Auto Log Sketch` in the Mercury Window.
 Afterwards you can move the files you wanna replay to a folder, then load that folder in this script and the code will be played back.

 [![](https://img.shields.io/static/v1?label=Join%20the%20Discord&message=%E2%9D%A4&logo=Discord)](https://discord.gg/vt59NYU)
 [![](https://img.shields.io/static/v1?label=Support%20on%20Ko-Fi&message=%E2%9D%A4&logo=Kofi)](https://ko-fi.com/I2I3SV7FX)